ibmcnxdev/connections-ui-personalization-repo/README.md

-This is my first IBM Customizer project
+This is my first IBM Customizer project for testing and learning purpose